kauwelab/PolyRiskScore/static/downloadables/README.md

 ## Running the PRSKB CLI

-There are 2 ways to run the PRSBK calculator.
+There are two ways to run the PRSBK calculator.
 It can be run directly from the command line or it can be run through the tool's menu.

 ### Running from the Command Line